bwsw/simple-rtb-exchange/README.md

 RTB exchange
 ==============

-This project provides RTB exchange implemented according to [OpenRTB API Specification 2.3](https://github.com/openrtb/OpenRTB/blob/master/OpenRTB-API-Specification-Version-2-3-FINAL.pdf).
+This project provides RTB exchange implemented for training purposes.

 Introduction
 ------------

+RTB exchange is based on
+[OpenRTB API Specification 2.3](https://github.com/openrtb/OpenRTB/blob/master/OpenRTB-API-Specification-Version-2-3-FINAL.pdf) for bidding but has its own API.

 A basic RTB exchange functionality was implemented.
-RTB exchange has its own API that is based on [OpenRTB API Specification 2.3](https://github.com/openrtb/OpenRTB/blob/master/OpenRTB-API-Specification-Version-2-3-FINAL.pdf) for bidding.

 Supported format: JSON.

-List of features that are not supported in current version:
+List of features that are not supported in the current version:

 * Multiple currencies support.
 RTB Exchange consider any currency as USD.
 * Private Marketplace.
 Even though deal ids are being sent in the request, they will not be considered for any bidding strategy.
 * Segments.
 * Data providers.
 * Macro encoding.
+* Avro and Protobuf formats.
+* Statistics (e.g. requests, impressions).

 Requirements